Tune in to Klopotek Publishing Radio

-Listen to many interesting interviews with people that might inspire you to rethink your day-to-day-business or even change your life.
+Listen to interesting interviews with people that inspire you to rethink your day-to-day-business or might even change your life.
 Learn from experts talking about what is happening in the publishing market today, share stories from publishers, and discuss how we can shape the future of publishing.

 Klopotek Publishing Radio

 Would you like to be part of one of our podcasts?
 Do you have topics of interest?

 The Old and the New Book Manufacturing: on the 90th Anniversary of BMI - with Matt Baehr

 Reading for book lovers is never only about being inspired, educated, and entertained by the ideas inside.
 It is also about a whole experience: sensing the paper with your fingers and hearing the touch of the pages, smelling the 'fragrance' of the ink, and feeling the book as a real physical being.
 This time, we are proud to shine the spotlight on the 'hero-behind-the-scene' of the publishing industry and to explore the world of book manufacturing.

 Since 1933, the Book Manufacturers’ Institute (BMI) has been the nationally recognized trade association representing the book manufacturing industry in the United States.
 This time, on the 90th anniversary of BMI, we are joined by its Executive Director Matt Baehr.

 Matt has been the association's Chief Executive since 2017, as part of a long career in association management, primarily working with trade associations.
 He holds an undergraduate degree from the Catholic University of Washington, DC as well as graduate degrees from Ohio University in Athens.